splunk/fabric-logger/README.md

 -   Private Key: `crypto-config/peerOrganizations/<org-domain>/users/<username>@<org-domain>/msp/keystore/*_sk`

 Additionally, Hyperledger Fabric users depend on ACLs defined in the `configtx.yaml` file in order to listen for events on peers.
 You can see all the ACLs documented [here](https://github.com/hyperledger/fabric/blob/309194182870aebc1e5faf153ea9e4aabda25b8e/sampleconfig/configtx.yaml#L144).
 The only required ACL policy for using this app is `event/Block`, by default this is mapped to the policy `/Channel/Application/Readers`.
 Any user defined under this policy in the organization can be used for the fabric-logger.
 User membership into policies are defined at the organization level, an example can be seen [here](https://github.com/hyperledger/fabric/blob/309194182870aebc1e5faf153ea9e4aabda25b8e/sampleconfig/configtx.yaml#L38).

+## TLS

+Connections to nodes in production environments often have TLS client authentication enabled which requires an additional cert and key pair to be supplied to fabric-logger.
+The location of the cert and key are set with the following environment variables.

+``
+FABRIC_CLIENT_CERTFILE=<path to client certificate>
+FABRIC_CLIENT_KEYFILE=<path to client private>
+``

 ## Configuration